MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 roll, and pitch.
 These placemarks, when clicked in the places window of GE, open up to show additional information at the moment, such as GPS Course over the Ground, and GPS Speed over Ground.

-LIMITATIONS:
- The program does not yet produce a KMZ file - just a KML  file.
-That means, that you have to ensure that the models directory, containing models, is in the same directory as the KML files for them to work with GE.
-That makes it hard to send your KML to someone else over the Internet – because they will not have the models directory installed.

-You can overcome this by manually creating KMZ files.
-Using the example file above you would "add flight15_pos.kml" to flight15_pos.zip .
-Then add all of the models directory
-(containing at least block_plane.dae and waypoints.dae) to flight15_pos.zip.
-Then rename that file from flight15_pos.zip to flight15_pos.kmz .
-You now have a file which can be shared with any worldwide to show your complete flight paths.
-You have to do the same with flight15_vec.kml to create flight15_vec.kmz.

 REQUIREMENTS:
 You really just need Python and Google Earth.